Mihrab: Great Mosque of Damascus

-The Great Mosque of Damascus was started by al-Walid in 706.
+The Great Mosque of Damascus was started by the Umayyad caliph Al-Walid I in 706.
 It was built as a hypostyle mosque, built with a prayer hall leading to the mihrab, "on the back wall of the sanctuary are four mihrabs, two of which are the mihrab of the Companions of the Prophet in the eastern half and the great mihrab at the end of the transept".
 The mihrab is decorated similarly to the rest of the mosque in golden vines and vegetal imagery.
 The lamp that once hung in the mihrab has been theorized as the motif of a pearl, due to the indications that dome of the mihrab has scalloped edges.
 There have been other mosques that have mihrabs similar to this that follow the same theme, with scalloped domes that are "concave like a conch or mother of pearl shell.
 The original main mihrab of the mosque has not been preserved, having been renovated many times, and the current one is a replacement dating from renovations after a destructive 1893 fire.